iliasslasri/SoC/gpio-avalon/README.md

 ## Test explaination :

 To test my work, I wrote a code that enables like this: 0xF001, then we can see that the sw (sw9,..,sw4) turns on (led9,..,led4).
-Then to send an interruption, we turn sw0 to 1, then we can see that the leds enabled changes, (sw3,..,sw0) turns on (led3,..,led0), and all others are desabled as well as the interruption.
+Then to send an interruption, we turn sw0 to 1, then we can see that the leds enabled changes, (sw3,..,sw0) turns on (led3,..,led0), and all others are desabled as well as the interruption (we can also change its polarization).